 The Fitbit Charge HR looks very elegant, bearing a typical sports watch appearance.
-It comes in three stylish colours: Black, Plum and Tangerine, that gives its wearers a trendy look.
-It looks identical to the Fitbit Charge with soft, textured band except for its normal watch-type buckle clasp that lets it wrap itself around your wrist tightly, and is so comfortable to wear that you can wear it to sleep without feeling a constant tug on your wrist even though you might have to wear it slightly above the wrist for adequate heart rate reading.
+It comes in three stylish colors: Black, Plum, and Tangerine, that gives its wearers a trendy look.
+It looks identical to the Fitbit Charge with soft, textured band except for its normal watch-type buckle clasp that lets it wraps itself around your wrist tightly, and is so comfortable to wear that you can wear it to sleep without feeling a constant tug on your wrist even though you might have to wear it slightly above the wrist for adequate heart rate reading.

-The monitor of the device documents distance travelled, steps taken, time taken in sleeping, amount of calories burned, nutrition intake and number of steps climbed, but what makes this device stand out is its ability to track your heart-rate.
+The monitor of the device documents distance traveled, steps are taken, time is taken in sleeping, amount of calories burned, nutrition intake and the number of steps climbed, but what makes this device stand out is its ability to track your heart-rate.
 It has a monochrome LED monitor that is not always lit but allows to see the time or any other data every time you raise your arm or tap the screen.
-The device comes with its own usb cord for charging.
+The device comes with its own USB cord for charging.
 The gadget also comes in different sizes from the range of 5 inches to 9 inches.

 - Get continuous, automatic, wrist-based heart rate and simplified heart rate zones

 - Track workouts, heart rate, distance, calories burned, floors climbed, active minutes and steps